 It can be shown that for regular dominant weights $\lambda$, all the polytopes $\Delta_\lambda$ have the same normal fan (Proposition \ref{prop-GZ-fan}).
 We call this common normal fan the {\it Gelfand-Zetlin fan} and denote it by $\Sigma_\GZ$.
 It is well-known that, for each regular dominant $\lambda$ the pair $(\FL_n, \mathcal{L}_\lambda)$ can be degenerated, in a flat family with reduced irreducible fibers, to $(X_\GZ, \mathcal{L}_{\Delta_\lambda})$.
 Here $\mathcal{L}_{\Delta_\lambda}$ is the equivariant line bundle on the toric variety $X_\GZ$ corresponding to the lattice polytope $\Delta_\lambda$ (see \cite{Kogan-Miller}).
 Such degenerations have been used to study mirror symmetry for the flag variety and partial flag varieties (see \cite{Batyrev}).
 This motivates the problem of comparing the geometry and topology of $\FL_n$ with that of $X_\GZ$.

 The variety $X_\GZ$ is not smooth and hence its Chow group does not have a ring structure.
 There is a dual version of the Chow ring, due to Fulton and MacPherson \cite{fulton1981categorical}, that works for singular varieties as well.
 It is called the {\it operational Chow ring} or simply {\it Chow cohomology ring}.
 For a variety $X$ we denote its Chow cohomology ring by $A^*(X)$.
-In \cite{fulton1997intersection} it is shown that the Chow cohomology ring of a toric variety $X_\Sigma$ is naturally isomorphic to the ring of {\it Minkowski weights} on its fan $\Sigma$.
-A degree $k$ Minkowski weight on a fan $\Sigma$ is an assignment of integers to $k$-dimensional cones in $\Sigma$ which satisfy certain balancing condition.
-One defines a product of Minkowski weights that makes the collection of all Minkowski weights into a ring (see Section \ref{sec-MW}, see also \cite{fulton1997intersection, Kazarnovskii}).

-Let $k$ be a field.
-Given a graded algebra $A=\bigoplus_{i=0}^n A^i$ with $A^0 \cong A^n \cong k$, one can form the largest quotient $A/I$ of $A$ such that $A/I$ has Poincar\'e duality (Lemma \ref{gorenstein}).
-We call this the {\it Gorenstein quotient of $A$} and denote it by $\Gor(A)$.
+Let ${\bf k}$ be a field.
+Given a graded algebra $A=\bigoplus_{i=0}^n A^i$ with $A^0 \cong A^n \cong {\bf k}$, one can form the largest quotient $A/I$ of $A$ such that $A/I$ has Poincar\'e duality (Lemma \ref{pd-lemma}).
+We call this the {\it Poincar\'e duality quotient of $A$} and denote it by $\PD(A)$.
 The main result of the paper is the following (Theorem \ref{th-main}):

-\begin{THM} The cohomology ring $H^*(\FL_n, \Q)$ is isomorphic to the Gorenstein quotient of the subalgebra of $A^*(X_\GZ, \Q)$ generated by degree $1$ elements. \end{THM}
+\begin{THM} The cohomology ring $H^*(\FL_n, \Q)$ is isomorphic to the Poincar\'e duality quotient of the subalgebra of $A^*(X_\GZ, \Q)$ generated by degree $1$ elements. \end{THM}